Sorcerio/Scene-Weaver-Manual/docs/ProjectStructureReference.md

     * `frameWeight`: A float specifying the Image2Image weight to use for each image in a Scene Segment after the initial frame.
     * `promptPrefix`: A string prefix to add to the beginning of the `text` of any Scene Segments that do not have an explicit prompt.
     * `promptPostfix`: A string postfix to add to the beginning of the `text` of any Scene Segments that do not have an explicit prompt.
+    * `negativePrompt`: A string specifying tokens to move away from during generation that is provided to all Scene Segments that do not provider their own `parameters:negativePrompt`.
     * `readtimeWeight`: A float specifying the weight to use when calculating the read time for any given line.
 Higher positive values will produce a higher calculated read time.
 * `videos`: A dictionary of desired output video configurations.
     * `widescreen`/`vertical`/_etc_: The Key Value of each configuration will be used as the name of the associated output video.